NickeManarin/ScreenToGif/CONTRIBUTING.md

-# Help!
+## Rule to follow for this project:

-* This is a simple rule for this project: Every feature should be packed into a single executable, unless it's optional like FFmpeg.
+* Every feature should be packed into the main executable, unless it's optional like FFmpeg.